Link to: Contact us

 French food changes according to the season.
 In summer, crisp mixed greens (salads) and other fresh organic product dishes are found in abundance.
 Towards the end of the summer, mushrooms become copious and are used in stews.
 With the coming of the hunting season in September, all kinds of meat are eaten by cooking intricate dishes that celebrate the spoils of the hunt.
 Shellfish and escargot are at their pinnacle when winter goes to spring, and clams show up in eateries in huge amounts.

-It is necessary to be acquainted with visa procedures and requirements.
-The French government is known to regulate these issues depending on your citizenship.
-It is important to note that a visa is not required for EU citizens.
 If you only live in an EU country and are not a citizen, you will have to apply for a student visa at the French embassy/consulate in the country in which you reside.
 If the CEF (Campus France) procedure is used in your country of origin, you do not have to return there in order to apply for admission to a French institution of higher education.
 Citizens of Switzerland, Norway, Iceland and Liechtenstein do not require a visa.

 For non-residents of the EU, you would need a residence permit (VLS-TS) which is valid for one year.
 It can be renewed and student has to apply before the validity date.
 If you are from a country outside of the EEA, you will need to purchase health insurance for your stay in France.
 The insurance cost ranges from €20-€50 per month depending on the cover.
 International students will also need to prove that they can financially support their studies.
 To avoid delays students are requested to begin the visa procedure as soon as they receive the Acceptance Letter from School.
 Aura Lyon does not accept late comers after three weak of intake date; if you do not obtain visa on time, your enrollment will be delayed till the next intake.